 This course is designed to pursue a study of literature in the various sub disciplines of physical education.
 The seminar will discuss various topics and current issues related to the changing profession.
-A written, professional article that will be submitted to a referred journal is part of the requirement for this course.
+A written, professional article submitted to a referred journal is part of the requirement for this course.